 - The date of the offer;

-- The source (organisation or individual) of the offer;
+- · The source (organisation or individual) of the offer;

-- What was offered and why;
+- · What was offered and why;

 - That acceptance of the offer does not create a conflict of interest, nor lead to reputational damage;

 - That it was a token offer, including an estimate of the gift offered, and an indication of the combined value of gifts from the source in the past 12 months;

-- Whether it was a prohibited gift; and
+- · Whether it was a prohibited gift; and

 - Whether the offer was accepted or refused.

-Non-token gifts, benefits or hospitality offered by Victorian public sector organisations as part of official business must be declared and reported, regardless of whether it was accepted or refused.
+Acceptance of hospitality offered by Victorian public sector organisations as part of official business does not need to be declared or reported.